ZaiusInc/app-sdk/README.md

 # App SDK
-The App SDK includes helpers and interfaces for apps running on the Zaius Integration Platform (Zip).
+The App SDK includes helpers and interfaces for apps running on the Optimizely Connect Platform (OCP).

 ## Documentation
-Developer documentation can be found in the [Zaius Developer Docs](https://docs.developers.zaius.com/zip/).
+Developer documentation can be found in the [OCP Developer Docs](https://docs.developers.optimizely.com/digital-experience-platform/v1.5.0-optimizely-data-platform/docs/optimizely-connect-platform).

 See the generated [Technical Documentation](https://app-sdk.docs.developers.zaius.com/latest/) for details on every method and interface.

 ## Getting Started

-From the Zaius CLI, generate a new app with `zaius app init`.
+From the Opti CLI, generate a new app with `opti app init`.
 This will scaffold your app and install the dependencies, including this SDK.

 ## The Basics

-Zip Apps are built on the Node platforom supporting the modern conveniences of Node 12 and Typescript.
+OCP Apps are built on the Node platforom supporting the modern conveniences of Node 18 and Typescript.
 Following the best practices with Typescript will ensure more stable integrations with fewer bugs.

-Zip Apps are required to follow conventions outlined in the developer docs.
+OCP Apps are required to follow conventions outlined in the developer docs.
 They are composed of:
 * .env - environment secrets that are published securely with an app
 * app.yml - A description of an app and it's abilities and requirements
 * forms/ - Yaml based forms that generate UIs for customer interactions